 - the major Biochemistry and structural biology focuses on the determination of protein structures and the study of the functioning of molecular ‘machines’;

 - the major Biomedical biotechnology studies the relation between basic cell biological processes and pathological processes (inflammation, cancer, metabolic illnesses) and pays also attention to biomedical applications such as the development of new vaccines and new therapies;

 - the major Microbial biotechnology studies microbial diversity and functionality and applies the fundamental knowledge of the molecular genetics of micro-organisms such as bacteria, yeast, moulds and viruses in a broad variety of biotechnological applications;

 The major is supported by a training period (6 credits) in the first master and a master dissertation (30 credits) in the second master.
-The master's programme offers four broadening minors:
+The master's programme offers three broadening minors:

-- The minor Research offers the students an extra speciality, chosen from the remaining majors and offers an extra training period (this minor is particularly interesting for English speaking students);
+- The minor Research offers the students an extra speciality, chosen from the remaining majors, as well as an extra training period (this minor is particularly interesting for English speaking students);

 - The minor Economics and Business Administration offers an introduction to different aspects of business life;